Register of Cultural Heritage Management Training Providers

 - Informing construction crews on the ground of what a cultural heritage brief involves.

-Adoption of a considered and concerted approach to relationship building was always paramount in this role.
-I have worked alongside a broad range of interest groups ranging from Aboriginal community groups and landowners, to government agencies, developers and infrastructure construction companies.
-Another facet of my work involved acting as the intermediary between interest groups, including Aboriginal groups, assisting to formalise work programs and agreements.
+Adoption of a considered and concerted approach to relationship building was always paramount in these roles.
+Dr Knuckey has worked alongside a broad range of interest groups ranging from Aboriginal community groups and landowners, to government agencies, developers and infrastructure construction companies.
+Another facet of Dr Knuckey's work has involved acting as the intermediary between interest groups, including Aboriginal groups, assisting to formalise work programs and agreements.

-My role included a strong focus on teaching Indigenous and non-Indigenous field officers about archaeology, training a range of ages in field techniques, and mentoring those with a desire to learn more about archaeology.
-Every field trip included at least one newcomer sent out to learn about their culture and county from both their Elders, as well as gaining an understanding of the scientific side (the archaeology) from the accompanying archaeological adviser.
+Dr Knuckey's role included a strong focus on teaching Indigenous and non-Indigenous field officers about archaeology, training a range of ages in field techniques, and mentoring those with a desire to learn more about archaeology.
+Every field trip included at least one newcomer sent out to learn about their culture and country from both their Elders, as well as gaining an understanding of the scientific side (the archaeology) from the accompanying archaeological adviser.

 PLEASE NOTE: The Register of Cultural Heritage Management Training Providers is provided for information only.
 The Department of Sustainability, Environment, Water, Population and Communities does not endorse or recommend any listed training provider on the Register or warrant that any providers are suitable or appropriately qualified.
 Organisations should conduct their own procurement processes before choosing or engaging a trainer.
 Information on the Register is as provided by the listed training providers.